pwelter/programmingclub/README.md

 Feel free to copy and change these for your own purposes

+keyboard - a Keyboard handling class to handle simulteanous keypresses

 Sprite - an example of animation in Processing
 - includes the Sprite class
 - main that has a ship that shoots at an alien